LiuYunqing/GLProtein/README.md

 ## For Global Structure Information Modeling
 We employ [TM-Vec](https://github.com/tymor22/tm-vec) to construct a robust set of positive and negative samples for protein structure similarity analysis.

+---
+## For Substructure-based Molecular Encoding
+We use [mol2vec](https://github.com/samoturk/mol2vec) to process and derive representations for amino acid molecules to obtain fine-grained molecular structure information.

 ----
 ## Environments for Downstream Tasks
 **Main dependencies**